luciel53/holbertonschool-validation/module3_task2/README.md

 * `post` : Create a new blog post whose filename and title come from the environment variables `POST_TITLE` and `POST_NAME`.
 * `help` : prints out the list of targets and their usage.
 * `lint` : Print the yaml file
+* `package` : Produces a file awesome-website.zip, containing the binary awesome-api and the directory dist/ directory

 ## Workflow